DSC-Capstone/dsc-capstone.github.io/lessons/06/index.md

 ## Overview

-You've already used Git and GitHub before in some capacity – for instance, in DSC 30 and 80, you used it to access assignments, and in DSC 180A you created a few repositories to submit your work.
+You've already used Git and GitHub before in some capacity – for instance, in DSC 30 and 80, you used it to access assignments, and in this very class you created a few repositories to submit your work.
 However, you may not have had to use Git to work in a team, and as such may not be aware of some of its more powerful features.

 In this lesson, we'll review the basics of Git and give you tips on how to work with Git on a team. **You will** mess up version control when working with others on your project; knowing the basics of how Git works will make it easier to fix things!
 When you use Git properly:
 - You'll be able to automatically backup your work without having to make copies.